Doctor’s Degrees in Agricultural Production

 There are 8 colleges that offer a doctor’s degree in agricultural production.
 Learn more about the most popular 8 below:

 The most popular school in the United States for agricultural production students seekinga doctor's degree is Mississippi State University.
 Each year, around 22,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,110 per year, while in-state graduate students, on average, pay $9,110 per year.
-During the 2020-2021 academic year, 9 people received their doctor's degree in agricultural production from Mississippi State.
-Of these students, 44% were women and 11% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $9,665 per year, while in-state graduate students, on average, pay $9,665 per year.
+During the most recent year for which we have data, 9 people received their doctor's degree in agricultural production from Mississippi State.
+Of these students, 57% were women and 29% were members of underrepresented racial-ethnic groups.

 Louisiana State University and Agricultural & Mechanical College comes in at #3 on our list of the most popular colleges offering doctor's degrees in agricultural production.
 Roughly 34,200 attend the school each year.
 The average in-state tuition for full-time undergraduates is $8,038 per year, while in-state graduate students, on average, pay $9,132 per year.
-During the 2020-2021 academic year, 6 people received their doctor's degree in agricultural production from Louisiana State University.
-About 50% of this group were women, and 17% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 6 people received their doctor's degree in agricultural production from Louisiana State University.
+Around 17% of these students were from an underrepresented racial-ethnic group, and 33% were women.

 Explore Major by State